 Google began as a research project of Larry Page and Sergey Brin while studying for their Ph.Ds at Stanford University.
 Convinced that the most relevant page associated with a search were the ones with the most links to them from other highly relevant web pages, Page and Brin tested their thesis as part of their studies and laid the foundation for their search engine, which today is the most visited site on the web and has become the most powerful brand in the world.

 2006: Time names “You” person of the year and the rise of Web 2.0

-In the early part of the 21st century, with over 6 billion people online worldwide and the web becoming more and more accessible and user-friendly, social development tools like wikis, blogs, social networks and video sharing sites like YouTube arrive to give everyday people a platform to communicate, share and collaborate.
+With over 6 billion people online worldwide and the web becoming more accessible and user-friendly, social development tools like wikis, blogs, social networks and video sharing sites like YouTube arrive to give everyday people a platform to communicate, share and collaborate.